vic-ma/howtodismantle.github.io/_posts/2025-05-20-Rain-or-Shine-Visualizing-Weather-Data-with-openweathermap.org-and-Peakboard.md

 ![image](/assets/2025-05-20/060.png)

 Finally, we add the dynamic weather icons with an image control.
 The API returns a field called `icon`, which contains an [icon code](https://openweathermap.org/weather-conditions).
-We use that image code to get the appropriate icon.
-Here is the URL:
+We use that image code to get the appropriate icon, by plugging it into this URL:
 ```url
 https://openweathermap.org/img/wn/{code}@2x.png
 ```